tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

   - Name each bounded context, and make the names part of the ubiquitous language
   - describe the point of contact between the models, outlining explicit translation for any communication.
 Highlighting any sharing, isolation mechanism, and levels of influence.
   - Map the existing terrain.
 Take up the transformations later.
+  - everyone has to know where the boundaries lie, and be able to recognize the CONTEXT of any piece of code or any situation.

 ## partnership
 - when teams in two contexts succeed or fail together, a cooperative relationship often emerges